Brill-Noether Existence on Graphs via $\mathbb{R}$-Divisors, Polytopes and Lattices: Introduction

+Baker also made a conjecture on the non-existence analogue for metric graphs that was proven by Cools, Draisma, Payne and Robeva \cite{CooDraPayRob12} and using this, they gave an alternative proof of the corresponding statement for algebraic curves.

-We start with an analogue of Brill-Noether existence for $\mathbb{R}$-divisors on graphs, i.e. divisors with real coefficients, on a graph.
+A key change in perspective in the current work is to study analogues of Brill-Noether theory, particularly the existence part, for $\mathbb{R}$-divisors on graphs, i.e. divisors with real coefficients, on a graph.
 We posit that this analogue is both an interesting topic in its own right and is also a useful tool to tackle the existence conjecture for graphs.
-This analogue for $\mathbb{R}$-divisors allows us to use geometric methods similar in flavour to the geometry of numbers \cite{Cas71} for Brill-Noether type questions on graphs.
+This analogue for $\mathbb{R}$-divisors allows the use of geometric methods similar in flavour to the geometry of numbers \cite{Cas71} for Brill-Noether type questions on graphs.
 We start by formulating a version of the existence conjecture for $\mathbb{R}$-divisors.